 Government agencies often take corrective action in response to bid protests rather than defend their contract award decision.
 This webinar will examine why agencies make corrective action decisions, what corrective actions generally entail, and how they impact the parties involved.
 We will also discuss whether and how the affected parties might object to a corrective action once it has been announced or implemented.

 The live presentation of this program was approved for 1.0 hour general CLE credit in California and Illinois, and 1.2 hours general CLE credit in Missouri.
+CLE credit is no longer available for this recording.

 April 26, 2017